SAP/sapmachine-manager-for-macos/README.md

 # Documentation

-To learn more about _SapMachine Manager_'s features, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:
+To learn more about _SapMachine Manager's_ features, make sure to take a look at our [wiki](https://github.com/SAP/sapmachine-manager-for-macos/wiki) or the links below:

 * [Installation](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Installation)
 * [Uninstallation](https://github.com/SAP/sapmachine-manager-for-macos/wiki/Uninstallation)